-Editor’s Note: In support of International Stress Awareness Day, we asked eminent, nationally recognized yoga and meditation teacher Lauren Eckstrom, who cared for her father with pancreatic cancer, to share a few simple exercises and insights on how to take care of stress as a survivor or caregiver.
+Editor’s Note: In support of National Yoga Month this September, we asked eminent, nationally recognized yoga and meditation teacher Lauren Eckstrom, who cared for her father with pancreatic cancer, to share a few simple exercises and insights to help manage stress as a survivor or caregiver.

 Whether you’re a patient or caregiver moving through diagnosis and treatment, the symptoms of stress can manifest in your body, mind and relationships.
 Fortunately, the body is skilled at notifying you of the presence of stress, which may manifest through physical symptoms such as feelings of anxiety, lack of sleep, digestive issues or inflammation.
 These signals tell you it’s time to integrate self-care into your daily routine not only to help manage stress but also to get ahead of it in your life.
 The following is a simple breathing exercise and two restorative yoga postures you can do daily to create a ritual of stress management and self-care.